 Meeting the Needs of the Changing Jewish Community and the Changing Rabbinate

-The CCAR is addressing challenging issues within the Reform Movement and Jewish community, ranging from changing demographics to new financial realities.
+The CCAR addresses challenging issues within the Reform Movement and Jewish community, ranging from changing demographics to new financial realities.
 At the same time, as the organization working directly with rabbis “on the front lines,” the CCAR is fulfilling its specific role by meeting the needs of Reform Rabbis in the 21st Century.
-At our core, Reform Rabbis are, as we have been for 2000 years, teachers of Torah.
-At the same time, we serve as religious, spiritual, educational, pastoral, and organizational leaders.
-In addition, today’s rabbis are called upon to expand upon our traditional base of knowledge to serve as community organizers, outreach experts, technology and communications mavens, and financial managers/fundraisers.
+At its core, Reform Rabbis are—as we have been for 2000 years—teachers of Torah.
+At the same time, Reform Rabbis serve as religious, spiritual, educational, pastoral, and organizational leaders.
+In addition, today’s rabbis are called upon to expand upon a traditional base of knowledge to serve as community organizers, outreach experts, digital technology and communications mavens, and financial managers/fundraisers.

 CCAR Rabbinic Continuing Education – A Lifetime of Learning and Growing

-To address both the traditional roles of the rabbinate and today’s demands for new capacities and skill-sets, the CCAR provides significant support for rabbis starting from their days in seminary, throughout their entire careers, and into retirement.
-One highlight is CCAR’s expanded Rabbinic Lifelong Continuing Education program – unprecedented in its depth and breadth – with a vast array of Torah and professional development classes through in-person seminars, webinars, extensive study at Conventions, and through our regional Kallot.
+To address both the traditional roles of the rabbinate and today’s demands for new capacities and skill sets, the CCAR provides significant support for rabbis starting from their days in seminary, throughout their entire careers, and into retirement.
+One highlight is the CCAR’s expanded Rabbinic Lifelong Continuing Education program—unprecedented in its depth and breadth—with a vast array of Torah and professional development classes through in-person seminars, webinars, extensive study at Conventions, and through our regional Kallot.

-These learning opportunities are in addition to CCAR’s programs which offer coaching for rabbis, specialized group supervision, and individual consulting.
+These learning opportunities are in addition to the CCAR’s programs, which include coaching for rabbis, specialized group supervision, and individual consulting.
 In creating these opportunities, the CCAR calls upon the best scholars, visionaries, and leaders from both the non-profit and for-profit worlds.